3310 Lawbreakers

 Parole/Probation Violators

-Any individual who is violating a condition of his/her parole or probation is ineligible for FS benefits and is not included in the FS AU.
-The individual is disqualified in the Food Stamp Program until he/she is no longer a parole/probation violator.
+Any individual who is violating a condition of his/her parole or probation is ineligible for SNAP benefits and is not included in the SNAP AU.
+The individual is disqualified in SNAP until he/she is no longer a parole or probation violator.

 Fleeing Felons

-Individuals who are fleeing to avoid custody or confinement for a felony conviction or fleeing to avoid prosecution for a felony are ineligible for FS benefits and are not eligible to be included in the FS AU.
-The individual is disqualified in the Food Stamp Program until he/she is no longer fleeing.
+Individuals who are fleeing to avoid custody or confinement for a felony conviction or fleeing to avoid prosecution for a felony are ineligible for SNAP benefits and are not eligible to be included in the SNAP AU.
+The individual is disqualified in SNAP until he/she is no longer fleeing.

 Determining Fleeing Felon Status Four-Part Test